Gospel & Universe 🪐 Preface

 The very notion of the river of constant change presents us with a problem, if that is we want to find a singular meaning — something that agnostics never really expect to find.
 If the symbol of the river means everything always changes, then the very notion of constant change becomes logically impossible.
 If everything changes, then so does the notion of constant change.

 Yet the logical impossibility here is a trap, shaped by words and concepts.
 Experience can set us free from this trap, by simply taking a walk and watching the river as it flows by.
 Walking along the river, we see that time and river are different, just as time and space are different yet inhabit the same time-space continuum.
 Contradiction and impossibility become paradox.
-Constant rivers and changing rivers are different concepts that are conjured by using similar mental images and vocabularies.
+Constant rivers (the channel through which the water flows) and changing rivers (the water flowing through the channel) are different concepts, conjured by using similar mental images and vocabularies.

 What operates here on the level of language also operates on the level of meaning.
 Agnostics argue that we can free ourselves from the philosophical conundrums of ontology (the study of being) and epistemology (the study of meaning) by using phenomenology, which isn’t so much one way of thinking as it is an exploration into different ways of being.

 Phenomenology and agnosticism have the potential to free us from fixed positions, be they philosophical schools of thought or the polarity of religion vs science, theism vs. atheism.
 If we insist on seeing one side of this polarity in terms of the other, we’re bound to find an inextricable conundrum.
-We then retreat to the one with which we feel most comfortable, and in so doing create the well-known chasm between religion and science.
+We then retreat to the one with which we feel most comfortable, and in so doing create the well-known chasm between religion and science, theism and atheism.
 Yet if we see the two as different aspects of the same larger reality, we can enjoy both, seeing their coexistence as a paradox, not as a contradiction.
+For instance, both attempt to describe reality, and who says that reality has to be one or the other?
+It may be both.

 Atheists argue that the notion death is inevitable is a constant, yet the notion the soul never changes is moot since there’s no such thing as a soul.
 Agnostics agree that death is a constant, yet they also argue that the jury’s still out on whether or not the soul exists, and on whether on not the soul (if it exists) is eternal.
 Therefore the concept of soul isn’t moot at all.
 It co-inhabits the world of changing things.